A friend of mine sent me this meme:

 3. MAKE SOME NEW FRIENDS

 Affiliations or sponsorships can show you’re supporting the community.
-Locate your local LGBT Center, HRC, or LGBT elders or youth groups to work with them on sponsoring an event or help them with t-shirts or other resources.
+Locate your local LGBTQ Center, HRC, or LGBTQ elders or youth groups to work with them on sponsoring an event or help them with t-shirts or other resources.
 It doesn’t have to be a huge investment, but a little love tossed their way will go a long way in gaining you new brand advocates and customers.
 Then, feel free to shout it to the rooftops that you're involved with that organization on your website, ads or on your social media accounts by including their logos and adding content that supports their cause and mission.

-We’ve worked closely with New Orleans Tourism and Marketing Corporation for almost five years helping them go from “not on the LGBT radar” to being named one of last year’s Most Welcoming Cities (and trust us, we removed a lot of rainbows along the way).
+We’ve worked closely with New Orleans Tourism and Marketing Corporation for almost five years helping them go from “not on the LGBTQ radar” to being named one of last year’s Most Welcoming Cities (and trust us, we removed a lot of rainbows along the way).
 The result: our imagery and tone is not only connecting to the audience in a unique and friendly way, it’s still authentically New Orleans.
 And in the end, that’s what’s drawing more and more people to this great city every year.